Wednesday, November 20, 2024

 • Rainwater Harvesting: Harnessing rainwater through collection systems is a cost-effective and sustainable solution, especially during the rainy season.

-• River Runoff: If your location is near a river, you can potentially source water directly from the natural stream, ensuring a constant and free supply.
+• River Runoff: If your location is near a river, you can source water directly from the natural stream.
+This ensures a constant and free supply.

 Target Audience: Who’s Thirsting for Your Ice?